Brazil's top prosecutor says Bolsonaro tried to overthrow democracy, as trial's final phase opens

 That was an indirect swipe at President Donald Trump, who directly tied a 50% tariff on imported Brazilian goods to his ally’s judicial situation.
 Trump has called the proceedings a “witch hunt” against a political opponent, triggering nationalist reactions from many Brazilian politicians.

-On Monday night, his sons Carlos and Jair Renan prayed along with other supporters during a vigil at the condominium where he is serving house arrest.
+On Monday night, Bolsonaro's sons Carlos and Jair Renan prayed along with other supporters during a vigil at the condominium where he is serving house arrest.

 The former leader was charged with five counts: attempting to stage a coup, involvement in an armed criminal organization, attempted violent abolition of the democratic rule of law and two counts involving destruction of state property.